 Students who receive a grade of "D" or "F" may repeat the course at Carroll.
 Only grades of "D" or "F" may be repeated.
 In such cases the most recent grade shall be the one counted in computing the grade point average required for graduation.
 The credit hours for a course will be counted only once.
 However, the original course(s) and grade(s) will remain on the transcript.
 Students cannot attempt to repeat a course under this policy more than 2 times.
-Courses repeated at other institutions and accepted as transfer credit do not change the Carroll cumulative grade point average.
+Grades earned for courses repeated at other institutions and accepted as transfer credit are not calculated into the Carroll College grade point average.